ashki23/Linux-notes/Debugging.md

 sudo mkfs.ext4 /dev/device_name
 ```
 ## Flash OS images
-In Unix terminal, we can use `dd` command to convert and copy an image file to a SD card by:
+In Unix terminal, we can use `dd` command to convert and copy a Linux image file to a SD card by:
 ```bash
 dd if=<image path> of=<SD path>